phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 and its `index.html` home page.
 See The Command-line Interface for information on how to use the CLI to generate a new project.
-See the Build Applications Remotely section for details on how to use the CLI's `remote` command to compile your local project in PhoneGap Build.
+See the Build Applications Remotely section for details on how to use the CLI's `remote` command to compile your local project in PhoneGap&nbsp;Build.

 <!-- Q: is CLI's `login` command required once per project? -->

 <!--

-Once you have set up your PhoneGap Build account and generated projects as described below, see the following sections for more advanced options:
+Once you have set up your PhoneGap&nbsp;Build account and generated projects as described below, see the following sections for more advanced options: